Products / Construction

 Proper preparation of entry and exit pits is critical for successful HDD operations.
 Size pits to accommodate equipment, manage drilling fluid returns, and ensure worker safety with appropriate shoring.

-• OSHA Compliance: Pits over 5 ft deep require cave-in protection
+• Pits over 5 ft deep require cave-in protection

 • Trench boxes or timber bracing for deep pits